BlackMesaDude/SATools/README.md

 ## How it works

+For any development purpose, please visit the wiki!

 ### The IMG Archive

 Rockstar's first approach to data archiviation was a separation between a **directory entry** and a **image entry**, this meas that the directory would contain *all the contents needed* meanwhile the *image leads to them*.
 Apparently a **compression** approach was also taken to decrease the archive size, it was similiar to the [lzo](https://it.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Oberhumer) standard back at the time.